 Tape is another alternative, especially for pieces that students may want to re-position in their notebooks.

-Finally, a paperclip along the edge of the page can temporarily hold a piece that students will want to remove from their notebook, i.e., an artistic representation that will become a keepsake.
+Finally, a paperclip along the edge of the page can temporarily hold a piece in an interactive notebook.
+This works for papers students will want to remove later, i.e., an artistic representation that will become a keepsake.

 5. Fold oversize pages

 If you are using composition notebooks, a full-size worksheet or handout won’t fit without hanging over the edges.
-Teach your students to fold a letter-size page in half “hamburger style” (horizontally) and then to glue or staple the top half onto a notebook page.
+Teach your students to fold a letter-size page in half “hamburger style” (horizontally).
+Then they can glue or staple the top half onto a notebook page.
 Bonus: you now have the blank back half-page on which to write additional notes!